 Features: The wallet you choose can heavily depend on the features you want.
 For example, do you want Bluetooth support or extended security features?
 You might want a wallet with a built-in portfolio manager or greater access to a wider range of cryptocurrencies.

-User-friendliness: It is important you choose a wallet that makes sense to you.
+User-friendliness: It is essential you choose a wallet that makes sense to you.
 You might not want a complicated layout but instead something that’s simple and easy to use.
 Typically, mobile or web wallets are more user-friendly but are considered less secure.
-Wallets have come a long way in the past decade, but user-friendliness still has a long way to come.
-Most wallet interfaces take a bit of time to get used to, but it’s worth learning and testing several to understand what works best for you.
+Wallets have come a long way in the past decade, but user-friendliness still has a long way to go.
+Most wallet interfaces take some time to get used to, but it’s worth learning and testing several to understand what works best for you.

 You are placing a lot of faith in the software and/or hardware of a wallet provider to keep your cryptocurrency safe.
 It is important to do your due diligence by looking at the creator of wallet and their reputation.
 Consider asking yourself the following questions: